 Bozeman is a medium-sized city located in the state of Montana.
 With a population of 43,405 people and 14 constituent neighborhoods, Bozeman is the fourth largest community in Montana.

-Bozeman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bozeman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bozeman is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bozeman who work in office and administrative support (11.80%), sales jobs (11.59%), and food service (9.87%).
+There are especially a lot of people living in Bozeman who work in sales jobs (12.61%), office and administrative support (11.04%), and food service (9.22%).

 Bozeman is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Bozeman have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Bozeman’s economy is one such example of this.